dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 1/README.md

 ![](2019-05-17-11-00-14.png)

-This logical switch/segment will **NOT** be connected to any Tier 0 or Tier 1 logical router.
+This logical switch/segment will **NOT** be connected to any Tier 0 or Tier 1 Logical Router.
 It will solely serve for the purpose of providing the transport for K8S Pods.
 This will be explained in the upcoming chapters.

 [Back to Table of Contents](#Table-Of-Contents)